esingedik/Runtime-Calculation-of-Sort-Algorithms/README.md

 Each array is run more than 9 times with the same sort algorithm and the average runtime is calculated.

-You can compare the compare the performance of three different sort algorithms.
+You can compare the performance of three different sort algorithms.